New Mexico chile: Harvest

 Chile is planted in New Mexico in March and April, and harvested between July and October for green chile, and between October and December for red chile.

-Harvest is done by both local farmhands and hired help, and also by Mexican farmhands who seasonally work in the Mesilla Valley harvesting the chile, then travel back into Mexico.
-Because the plants are delicate and produce fruits continuously until the frost, and because the pods are very easily damaged, machine harvesting of chile is especially difficult.
-Currently, much development, breeding, and engineering is being done to produce a successful chile harvester and machine-harvestable breeds.
-This puts a limit on the amount of chile that can be economically harvested in New Mexico even if water was unlimited.
+Harvest is done by both local farmhands and hired help; and in the Mesilla Valley by seasonal Mexican farmworkers who harvest the chile, and then travel back into Mexico.
+Because the plants are delicate and produce fruits continuously until the frost, and because the pods are easily damaged, machine harvesting of chile is especially difficult.
+Currently, development, breeding, and engineering is being done to produce a successful chile harvester and machine-harvestable breeds.
+This puts a limit on the amount of chile that can be economically harvested in New Mexico even if water were unlimited.

 Of 9,100 acre of chile crops planted in 2019, 8,700 were harvested; 5,000 acre were harvested as "all red".
 In 2019, New Mexico led the nation in chile production with 63,075 ST harvested.

 New Mexico Certified Chile

-A certification program was started in 2014, New Mexico Certified Chile, which certifies the growing and sale of New Mexican chile.
+A certification program was started in 2014, New Mexico Certified Chile, which certifies the growing and sale of New Mexican chile; restaurants and other vendors may display a "New Mexico Certified Chile" placard or window sticker.
 The program protects New Mexico chile consumers from falsely labeled products, while protecting farmers from potential diminished demand, which allows larger amounts of New Mexico chile to be grown within the state.
 When the program was first introduced, it had garnered some criticism, especially in regard to restrictions on farmers who have been growing chile plants from seed lineages more than 400 years old.

 Cultural impact

 New Mexico chile has had a significant impact on New Mexico's cuisine, art, cultures, and even its legislature.
-Just as with the Zia sun symbol, the chile pepper and its shape, the red and green coloration, and even the silhouette of the fruit, has become a symbol of New Mexican cultural identity, and is featured prominently in both food and nonfood corporate logos, in public artworks, media, infrastructure (i.e. bridges, light poles, etc.) and traditions around the state.
+Just as with the Zia sun symbol, the chile pepper and its shape, the red and green coloration, and even the silhouette of the fruit, has become a symbol of New Mexican cultural identity, and is featured prominently in both food and nonfood corporate logos, in public artworks, media, infrastructure (i.e. bridges, lamp posts, etc.) and traditions around the state.